QualitaX/QX-Analytics-Experiments/README.md

   QX Analytics - Experiments
 </h1>

-QX Analytics application based on NextJs and Firebase
+QX Analytics experiments using NextJs and Firebase

 ## Introducing The Project